sistedes/handle.generator/README.md

 ### How to use this tool

-1. Step 1: Export the wordpress articles using the administrator GUI:
+1. Step 1: Export the WordPress articles using the administrator GUI:

 ![Exporting articles](doc/export.png)